razvantimis/frontend-national-g11/04 Week - js & dom/homework.md

 4. compute the maximum of the elements of an array and display it in the console
 5. compute how many times a certain element appears in an array

-## Optinal
-Using nested for generate the following pattern
-           0 1 0 1
+6. Using nested control structures (for, while) for generate the following pattern 0 1 0 1

            1 0 1 0